AdamSvetec/statera-webapp/README.md

 ## Server

-Server.js handles all POST/GET requests and specifically queries db for information pertaining to company user has searched for.
+Server.js handles all POST and GET requests and specifically queries db for information pertaining to company user has searched for.

 ## Templates